-When you attach a geospatial dataset to a project, the Labelbox Editor will automatically adjust the Editor interface for labeling geospatial data.
+When you attach a geospatial dataset to a project, Labelbox will automatically adjust the editor interface for labeling geospatial data.

 For more information on the import format, see our docs on Geospatial / Tiled Imagery import formats.